-If you let us know you are a carer we can offer assistance to support you through your time at College.
-This includes providing guidance, emotional support, and a range of other things in between.
+If you let us know you are a carer we can offer assistance to support you through your time at college, like guidance, emotional support and a range of other things in between.

-You may find that you don’t think you need any support at first but if things change and you find you are struggling with your studies then you should not hesitate to contact the student services team who will be able to help you with a range of issues.
+You may feel you don't need any support at first, but if things change and you find you are struggling with your studies, then don't hesitate to contact the student services team who are able to help.

 We are committed to providing a safe and supportive learning environment for our students with unpaid caring responsibilities, to ensure a positive experience whilst you are studying with us which enables you to successfully complete your course and undergo a worthwhile experience throughout your student journey.

-New since 2019 is the Young Carers Grant, a yearly cash payment of £300 for 16-18 year olds which carers can spend as they choose.
-You can claim if you are in further education and may be eligible if you meet all of the following criteria:
+New since 2019 is the Young Carers Grant which can be found on the Government website.
+It's a yearly cash payment of £300 for 16-18 year olds which carers can spend as they choose.
+You can claim if you are in further education, and may be eligible if you meet all of the following criteria: